ASaiM/hmp_mock_tests/doc/report/report.md

 \begin{figure}[h!]
     \centering
     \includegraphics[width = \linewidth]{../images/asaim_workflow.pdf}
-    \caption{ASaiM workflow available with ASaiM Galaxy instance and used to analyze both datasets}
+    \caption{ASaiM workflow available with ASaiM Galaxy instance and used to analyze both datasets.
+    The grey boxes correspond to data, the blue boxes to pretreatment steps, the red boxes to functional analysis steps and the green boxes to taxonomic analysis steps.}
     \label{asaim_workflow}
 \end{figure}